Peng-Protocol/Dexhune-SS/README.md

 - **[Dispenser Frontend](https://link.dexhune.eth.limo)**

-- **Succession**; the system is currently outdated, new version can be found [here](https://github.com/Peng-Protocol/Dexhune-P/tree/main/LUSD-V2) and relies on OMF for price peg, solves the collateral issue somewhat.
+- **Succession**; the system is currently outdated, new version can be found [here](https://github.com/Peng-Protocol/Dexhune-P/tree/main/LAU) and relies on OMF for price peg.